Covid 19 coronavirus: West Auckland high school student tests positive for Covid-19

 Only cleaning contractors would be allowed on the school grounds over the next 72 hours.

+The Ministry of Health said that the chance of close contacts developing the virus was small, and the risk was even smaller for everyone else at the school at the same time as the student who tested positive.

+The St Dominic's school community was urged to remain vigilant for symptoms of Covid-19, including a new or worsening cough, sore throat, running nose or fever.

-Henderson North primary school is a mere nine minute walk from the school.
+Henderson North primary school is a mere nine-minute walk from the school.

-Holy Cross Catholic School principal Janice Borsos shared the news about St Dominic's Catholic College with parents this evening.
+Nearby Holy Cross Catholic School was taking a "cautious approach" to today's case,

 "I am requesting that you keep any children home who have a sibling at the College," she shared online.